On a generalization of affinoid varieties: Generalized rings of Durov

 \chapter{Generalized rings of Durov}

-This section is a recall of the work of Durov thesis \cite{DUR}.
-We recall here the definition and results that are used in this thesis and add some remark in the final part of the appendix.
+This appendix is a recall of the work done by Durov in his Ph.D. thesis \cite{DUR}.
+We recall only the definitions and results that are used in this work and add some remarks in the final part of the appendix.